squared-studio/common/readme.md

 # SystemVerilog IP Design & Verification
-Absolutely, here's a more detailed explanation of your directory structure:

-Sure, here's a more polished version of your text:

 ## Repository Structure
 The repository is structured into several directories, each with a distinct role: